hancin/restreamer-helper-bot/README.md

 To make this work on your system, you'll need a config.js file full with the client tokens for all relevant services and you'll likely need to change the code so it accepts your channels.

+All settings are stored in sqlite databases (the guild settings through Enmap, the token settings through a raw database that will be created automatically for you).